 3. Fill Your Content Bank

 If you read this blog regularly, you know that content marketing is my favorite kind of marketing.
 Content production, however, takes time.
 Lots of it.
 So when you have some to spare, it’s always a good idea to get ahead of the workload.
 Write as many blogs as you can and store them up for later release.
 Film instructional videos.
 Create infographics.
-Record podcasts, like the $100 MBA Show, which I like to pre-record and batch as far in advance as possible.
+Record podcasts, like The $100 MBA Show, which I like to pre-record and batch as far in advance as possible.
 Write emails for your marketing campaign.
 Get all your content locked and loaded for when business is back on the upswing.

 4. Product Development